loum/nparcel/doc/source/interfaces/b2cftp.rst

 B2C FTP
 =======
-The Toll Parcel Portal B2C Exporter produces Proof of Delivery (PoD) report files that need to be returned to the relevant Business Units to complete the end-to-end process flow.
+The Toll Outlet Portal middleware Exporter facility produces Proof of Delivery (PoD) report files that need to be returned to the relevant Business Units to complete the end-to-end process flow.
 POD reports are accompanied by signature files.

 The interface between the Exporter facility and the outbound FTP is defined by the Exporter's ``staging_base`` configuration option (under the